aspectron/cargo-nw-book/src/manifest/action.md

 `arch` list specifies the system architecture
 - `ia32`
 - `x64`
+- (`aarch64` is not supported as of writing this document but is planned to be supported when NWJS starts releasing aarch64-compatible builds)

 `family` specifies the platform family and can have the following values:
 - `windows`